dkallen78/Mathemagicus-Version-2.0/README.md

 I want three more achievements!

 I want more spell animations like J. Jonah Jameson wants Spiderman pictures.
-I still have to make animations for penta/term reduction, cube/polymorph, pyramid/time, and star/nova.
+I still have to make animations for pyramid/time and star/nova.
+For both of these, I plan on using the \<canvas\> element.
+The stop time will have a clock-type animation that will involve the Math.sin() and Math.cos() functions.
+I still have to work out the star/nova animation but it will involve a six-pointed star being drawn similar to the triangle/fireball spell.

+## 12/12/17

+### Update

+I created an animation for the pentagon/reduction magic and changed the animation for the fibonacci/hint magic.

+For the pentagon magic a string of random numbers and symbols flashes across the problemDiv before displaying the new terms.
+That wasn't too hard.

+For the hint magic animation I made a string of random characters resolve, one by one, into the needed hint.
+This was sooooo much harder than I thought it would be and it's still not perfect but it's pretty good.
+The real trouble came when trying to handle the html tags and not displaying those to the screen but displaying everything else.
+I had to learn a bit of RegExp to get this done and I learned a bit more about string functions in the process.

 ## 12/11/17